-One of the problems is that personal finance has a whole other language, set of rules, and way of thinking.
+Personal finance uses a whole other language, set of rules and way of thinking.
 Money talks, but it has its own way of saying things.
 Don’t feel bad if you don’t always understand.

 Some financial concepts are indeed complicated, but most can be understood if you slow down.
 Here are a few plain language definitions to help you understand what money is trying to say.